Witiko/doctoral-thesis/main.md

 - In sections~\ref{sec:ensembling-semantic-text-similarity-measures} and
-  \ref{sec:rank-based-fusion}, I will describe our work in overcoming the weaknesses of different information retrieval techniques by using score aggregation, rank-based fusion, and learning-to-rank techniques.
+  \ref{sec:rank-based-fusion}, I will describe our work in overcoming the weaknesses of different document representations by using score aggregation, rank-based fusion, and learning-to-rank techniques.

-- In Section~\ref{sec:weighted-zone-scoring}, I will describe our work in dividing retrieval units into smaller zones of varying importance for the purpose of more accurate information retrieval.

-- In Section~\ref{sec:approximate-nearest-neighbor-search-accuracy}, I will
+- In sections~\ref{sec:weighted-zone-scoring} and
-  describe our work in making fast approximate search techniques seem accurate from the viewpoint of a user.
+  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe our work in making fast approximate search techniques seem accurate from the viewpoint of a user.

 ## Topological Math Representations for Accurate Math Information Retrieval
 \label{sec:topological-math-representations}